 Or worse, GIVE UP on your dream all together.

 Because knowing Illustrator in the fashion industry?
-It’s the difference between getting the job and NOT getting the job.
+It’s the difference between creating your dream fashion career and missing out.

 98% of fashion design jobs REQUIRE proficiency and hand sketching is insufficient.